Tuberculous cervical lymphadenitis

 Within the neck certain lymph node groups are more frequently involved than others, with a predilection for nodes in the posterior triangle (51%) and deep upper cervical (48%).
-In the majority of cases, lyphadenitis is unilateral 3.
+In the majority of cases, lymphadenitis is unilateral 3.

 Affected nodes demonstrate central caseation, characteristic of mycobacterial infections, which appears as a creamy to chalky off-white regions 3.
 It is believed that lymphadenitis most likely represents post-primary reactivation of Mycobacterium tuberculosis previously spread haematogeneously during primary infection.
 Mycobacterium avium intracellulare accounts for 10% of cases which is unlike tuberculosis tends to be unilateral and commonly seen without any chest infection.

 Imaging alone is often unable to categorically distinguish tuberculous lymphadenitis from other causes of cervical lymphadenopathy and necrotic/cystic lymphadenopathy.
 It is, therefore, important to interpret imaging findings with a knowledge of the patient's demographics.
 Interestingly less than 50% of patients with tuberculous cervical lymphadenitis demonstrate abnormalities on chest radiographs 2.

 Ultrasound is an excellent first-line investigation as it is not only able to assess cervical lymphadenopathy but also enables guided fine needle aspiration cytology.
 The combination of grey-scale imaging and FNAC as a sensitivity of 92% and specificity 97% in distinguishing benign from malignant nodal disease 1.

 - nodal matting

-- surrounding soft tissue oedema (less marked than one would expect given the size of the collections)
+- surrounding soft tissue edema (less marked than one would expect given the size of the collections)